Hook (wrestler): Professional wrestling style and persona

 Hook's finisher, named Redrum, is a half nelson choke (also known as a kata ha jime), the same as his father's finisher, the Tazmission.
 He has been nicknamed "The Cold-Hearted Handsome Devil".
 Hook initially used the Action Bronson song "The Chairman's Intent" from the album Blue Chips 7000 as his entrance theme.
 Upon his August 27 return, he began to use Jay-Jay Johanson's song, "So Tell The Girls That I Am Back In Town".
 He was described by The New York Times' Dan Brooks as "[A] thrilling in-ring wrestler who combines judo-influenced throws with explosive speed and low body-fat percentage."

 Hook's presentation upon his debut was as a stoic figure, going an extended period on TV without uttering a word, and frequently eating a bag of chips.
 GQ's Graham Isador described his persona during this period of time as "a background character, a Gen-Z henchman mean-mugging to the camera".
 Dan Brooks described his gimmick as "brooding, with high-volume Zoomer hair that hangs into his eyes and makes him seem either surly or deep, depending on your demographic".
 Hook would keep this personality upon turning face by assisting, and ultimately teaming with infrequent wrestler and comedic face, Danhausen under the name 'Hookhausen'.
 On the pairing and Hook's persona, Brooks would also state, "[H]is presentation is also deeply serious in a way that risks shading over into unintentional comedy.
 Pairing him with Danhausen was a genius move..."

-As Hook moved into a partnership with Samoa Joe, multiple backstage vignettes featuring dialogue styled in the manner of Jules Winfield and Vincent Vega's conversations within the Quentin Tarantino film Pulp Fiction were aired on AEW TV.
-These sequences featured Joe and Hook bantering about something unrelated to their matter at hand (occasionally with Katsuyori Shibata implied to be behind the camera) before jumping foes in the backstage area.
+As Hook moved into a partnership with Samoa Joe which would serve as the foundation of their faction The Opps, multiple backstage vignettes featuring dialogue styled in the manner of Jules Winfield and Vincent Vega's conversations within the Quentin Tarantino film Pulp Fiction were aired on AEW TV.
+These sequences featured Joe and Hook bantering about something unrelated to their matter at hand (occasionally with fellow Opps teammate Katsuyori Shibata implied to be behind the camera) before jumping foes in the backstage area.